-Prerequisite: ENVS 1203, or ENVS 2300, or 2310.
+Prerequisite: 45 credit hours. including one of ENVS 1203, 2300 or 2310.

 This course describes the legislative background and techniques for the prediction of impacts on biophysical and socio-economic environments.
 This course will cover screening, scoping, baseline studies, impact prediction, mitigation, monitoring and auditing.